Sports in Florida

 The U.S. state of Florida has three National Football League teams, two Major League Baseball teams, two National Basketball Association teams, two National Hockey League teams, two Major League Soccer teams and 13 NCAA Division I college teams.

 Florida gained its first permanent major-league professional sports team in 1966 when the American Football League added the Miami Dolphins.
 The state of Florida has given professional sports franchises some subsidies in the form of tax breaks since 1991.

+The sports industry of Florida has a strong economic impact, The Florida Sports Foundation (2022) states that in the fiscal years of 2019 to 2020 and 2020 to 2021 professional sports had accounted for $10.2 billion and college athletics contributed $5.5 billion in Florida’s economy.
+The sports industry provided about $146.5 billion overall.
+Florida's sports industry represents about 14% of all the tourism towards Florida and there has been a generated $24.9 billion in total economic impact from the 36 sports commissions.
+This also applies towards the job market, as new jobs become available with almost a million-part time and full-time jobs generating about $13.9 billion in state and local taxes.
+These statistics visualize the importance of sports in Florida’s economy, and the associated impact must be valued to understand the influence on Florida’s markets and other related factors involved.